-When you take distributions from your MEBT accounts, there will be tax consequences.
+When you take withdrawals or distributions from your MEBT accounts, there are likely to be tax consequences.
 You are responsible for reporting any withdrawal to the Internal Revenue Service (IRS) as income on your federal income-tax filing.
 MEBT will provide you and the IRS with a Form 1099-R to report any distributions.

-If you are under age $59 \frac{1}{2}$ when you take the withdrawal, you may owe both ordinary income taxes and an additional 10% tax penalty.
+If you are under age 59 $\frac{1}{2}$ when you take the withdrawal, you may owe both ordinary income taxes and an additional 10% tax penalty to the IRS.
 Under limited circumstances you may qualify for an exemption from the tax penalty, described in the "Special Circumstances" section.

-Consult with a qualified tax advisor to determine the proper method of reporting any distributions you receive from MEBT.
+Consult with a qualified tax advisor to determine the proper method of reporting any distributions or withdrawals you receive from MEBT.
 Internal Revenue Code rules are complex, change periodically, and vary according to individual circumstances.